DragonWrangler1/fireworks_reimagined/README.md

 * **delay** This is the delay at which the "image" starts to fall apart.
 For example the full creeper image is visible for 0.2 seconds.
 Then it starts falling apart.
 Any value greater than 1 is discouraged as the entire explosion is only visible for up to 2.5 seconds.
 * **color_grid** This is the lua table that makes the image it is reversed from the actual image.
-So when getting the colors you will need either need to do one of the following:
+So when getting the colors you will need to do one of the following:
 #1
 Manually get each color out of the image from gimp.
 #2